Imtiyaj5791/DevOps-Journey/Important/AWS.md

 # 19 What is Internet Gateway (IGW)?

-Internet Gateway enables communication between a VPC and the internet.
+An Internet Gateway is a VPC component that provides communication between resources in a VPC and the internet.

-Requirements:

-- Public IP
-- Route to IGW
-- Security Group access
+For an EC2 instance to access the internet through an Internet Gateway, the subnet route table must have a route to the IGW, and the EC2 instance must have a Public IP or Elastic IP with the required Security Group and NACL rules.

 ---